nicbou/nicolasbouliane.com/content/blog/silence.md

 ### My own websites

+I design my own websites to be calm technology.
+I tend to forget that the unfiltered web is a lot louder than what I experience.
+To me, a calm website is just normal.

 I removed comments from the websites I run.
 Now I invite people to email me.
 All of my business happens in one place, and I no longer deal with comment moderation.

-Looking at similar websites, I'm probably missing thousands of reader questions, but I do not owe them so much of my time.
+Looking at similar websites, I'm probably missing hundreds of reader questions, but I do not owe anyone that.

-I also design my own websites to be calm technology.
-I tend to forget that the unfiltered web is a lot louder than what I experience.
-To me, a calm website is just normal.
+The websites themselves are designed to be as low-maintenance as possible.
+They're static websites that run forever with almost no maintenance.
+I set up automatic payments for domains and hosting, and I pay for it years in advance.
+Everything is behind Cloudflare for extra redundancy.
+Nothing goes wrong unless I break things myself.
+Knowing that these website will run for months without intervention gives me peace of mind.

 ### My own behaviour